Anindya Kusuma Putri

-Anindya Kusuma Putri (born 3 February 1992) is an Indonesian actress, television host, beauty pageant titleholder who was crowned Puteri Indonesia 2015.
+Anindya Kusuma Putri (born 3 February 1992) is an Indonesian actress, model, TV host and beauty pageant titleholder who was crowned Puteri Indonesia 2015.
 She represented her country at the Miss Universe 2015 pageant.
 She is the fourth Indonesian and the second Javanese to be called as Miss Universe Finalist.

 Early life and career

 Anindya was born and raised in Semarang and graduated in 2016 as Bachelor of Engineering from Urban and Regional Planning at Diponegoro University, Semarang, Indonesia.
 Previously, she was President of the AIESEC International Youth Organization at her university and did social projects.
 In 2008, she won the title of Gadis Sampul 2008.
 In 2011, she placed as the 1st Runner-up of Puteri Indonesia Central Java 2011 where Maria Selena won the title and was later crowned as the Puteri Indonesia 2011.
 She represented Indonesia at The 41st Ship for South East Asian and Japanese Youth Program in 2014 and was selected as chairwoman for Sub-Committee of Solidarity Group.
 In 2015 she returned to compete at the same pageant and won.
 She represented her province at the 19th annual Puteri Indonesia 2015 pageant and became the winner.
-Eleven months after her winning, she went to Las Vegas, Nevada, United States, represented Indonesia in the 64th Miss Universe competition.
-Following the Miss Universe, Anindya worked as the Spokesperson for the Minister of Youth and Sports of the Republic of Indonesia in 2017–2018.
-She resigned from her role in the Ministry after she got accepted in a business school in London - Great Britain and finished her second Diploma of Business of Administration in August 2019.
+Eleven months after her win, she represented Indonesia at the 64th Miss Universe competition, held in Las Vegas, Nevada, United States.
+Following the Miss Universe, Anindya worked as the Spokesperson for the Ministry of Youth and Sports of the Republic of Indonesia in 2017–2018.
+She resigned from her role in the Ministry after she got accepted in a INTO World Education Centre University in London - Great Britain and finished her second Bachelor Degree of Business of Administration in August 2019.